 - 22. The mediation was intended to be confidential and was conducted on CEDR's standard terms.
 It resulted on 21 October 1996 in the payment of £30,000 by Shell UK to Don Marketing in respect of those legal costs which remained outstanding under the Funding Deed.
 A further payment was made with no admission of liability.
 The compromise of the High Court litigation was then formalised by an undated Letter of Agreement and a Consent Order dated 25 October 1996. - 23.
 The Letter of Agreement was a relatively brief document, as the important safeguards for Shell UK were already contained in the Funding Deed.
 The Letter merely obliged John Donovan, Alfred Donovan, Roger Sotherton and Don Marketing UK Limited to keep the terms of the Funding Deed and the terms of the settlement confidential.
-The sum of £20,000 repayable on breach of these to Shell UK in the event of Alfred Donovan's and John Donovan's breach. - 24.
-Having spent many hours and vast resources dealing with John Donovan's grievances, I and my colleagues at Shell UK had hoped that this would be the final chapter in the Don Marketing saga.
-Sadly, that was not the case.
+The sum of £20,000 repayable on breach of these obligations was an agreed 'ball park' figure which attempted to quantify the loss to Shell UK in the event of Alfred Donovan's and John Donovan's breach.